 Whether you are collecting wall art or stamps and photographs, make sure your home has a good balance of humidity all year.
 The up and down levels of humidity may cause postage stamps to turn fragile and discolored and can even curl the corners on your photographs.
 Dry air can also make the paint used to create wall art brittle or cause it to crack.

 Are you a collector of wine?
 Or a player of the piano?
 Humidity matters to you, too.
 A lack of humidity can cause the cork in a nice bottle of wine to fracture or shrink, potentially ruining your vino.
 Low humidity may also cause pianos, violins, and other fine instruments to be out-of-tune or end up with cracks in the wood.

-Curious if your home has the right amount of humidity?
-Call Comfort Masters Service Experts Heating & Air Conditioning today for a complimentary in-home comfort analysis to make sure your air isn’t harming your valuable home.
+Not sure if your home has the right amount of humidity?
+Call Comfort Masters Service Experts today or schedule online for a free in-home comfort analysis and make sure your air isn’t hurting your valuable home.

 By Brian Sodoma, for Service Experts With autumn around the corner, homeowners will soon be preparing for the cold months ahead.
 Cold weather adds even more demand on your heating system.
 To prepare your furnace for the heavy work it will soon be taking on, scheduled HVAC maintenance should be...
 Continue reading